A simple method for implementing Monte Carlo tests: Application

 We apply CSM and SIMCTEST to a real data example which compares the number of breeding yellow-eyed penguin pairs on two types of islands: Stewart Island (on which cats are the natural predators of penguins) and some \textit{cat-free} islands nearby \citep{massaro2003comparison}.
 The number of yellow-eyed penguin pairs are recorded in $19$ discrete locations on Steward Island, resulting in an average count of $4.2$ and the following individual counts per location:

 Likewise, counts at $10$ discrete locations on the cat-free islands yield an average count of $9.9$ and individual counts of

-Ruxton and Neuh{\"a}user~\cite{ruxton2013improving} employ SIMCTEST to conduct a hypothesis test to determine whether the means of the penguin counts on Stewart Island are equal to the ones of the cat-free islands.
+\cite{ruxton2013improving} employ SIMCTEST to conduct a hypothesis test to determine whether the means of the penguin counts on Stewart Island are equal to the ones of the cat-free islands.
 They apply Welch's $t$-test \citep{welch1947generalization} to assess whether two population groups have equal means.
 The test statistic of Welch's $t$-test is given as

 where $n_{1}, n_{2}$ are the sample sizes, $\hat{\mu}_{1}, \hat{\mu}_{2}$ are the sample means and $s_{1}^2$, $s_{2}^2$ are the sample variances of the two groups.

 Under the assumption of normality of the two population groups, the distribution of the test statistic $T$ under the null hypothesis is approximately a Student's $t$-distribution with $v$ degrees of freedom, where